Sept. 5, 2006 -- All olive oils may not be created equal when it comes to protecting against heart disease.

 Researchers found that the virgin olive oil higher in polyphenols increased the level of good, high-density lipoprotein (HDL) cholesterol more than the other two types of olive oil.

 Virgin olive oil also produced another healthy antioxidant effect.
 It increased the level of substances in the body that prevent the oxidation of bad, low-density lipoprotein (LDL) cholesterol.
-Oxidation of this type of cholesterol is linked to the formation of clots in blood vessels, which could lead to or .
+Oxidation of this type of cholesterol is linked to the formation of clots in blood vessels, which could lead to heart attack or stroke.

 Researcher Maria-Isabel Covas, Msc, PhD, of the Municipal Institute for Medical Research in Barcelona, Spain, and colleagues say the results show "olive oil is more than a monounsaturated fat.

-"The polyphenol content of an olive oil can account for further benefits onlevels and oxidative damage, in addition to those from its monounsaturated fatty acid content," they write.
+"The polyphenol content of an olive oil can account for further benefits on HDL cholesterol levels and oxidative damage, in addition to those from its monounsaturated fatty acid content," they write.
 "Our study provides evidence to recommend the use of polyphenol-rich olive oil, that is, virgin olive oil, as a source of fat to achieve additional benefits against cardiovascular risk factors."

 More studies are needed to examine virgin olive oil versus more refined oil and the risk for developing heart disease.